kreshuklab/plant-seg/README.md

 2. Using PlantSeg to segment the input image with `LiftedMulticut` algorithm given the nuclei probability maps from the 1st step.
 See [example config](plantseg/resources/lifted_multicut_example.yaml).
 The notable difference is that in the `segmentation` part of the config we set `name: LiftedMulticut` and the `nuclei_predictions_path` as the path to the directory where the nuclei pmaps were saved in step 1.
+Also make sure that the `path` attribute points to the raw files containing the cell boundary staining (NOT THE NUCLEI).
 ```bash
 plantseg --config lifted_multicut_example.yaml
 ```